 SoFi is a great company that I’ve met with and recommend.
 They have loans to pay off your credit card with APRs as low as 5.19%.
 When the average credit card APR is over 15%, refinancing your credit card debt will likely mean thousands in savings.
 SoFi is also great because they have no pre-payment penalties or origination charges, unlike many other lenders.

 Student loans are among the biggest debts for most people.
-If you're looking to refinance your student loans, I recommend a credible student loan refinancing partner like CommonBond, LendKey or Credible.com.
-They'll help you to find a lower interest rate loan that can save you thousands, and help you to get out of debt faster!
+If you’re looking to refinance your student loans, I recommend a credible student loan refinancing partner like CommonBond, LendKey, or Laurel Road.
+They’ll help you to find a lower interest rate loan that can save you thousands, and help you to get out of debt faster!

 Improve Your Finances Starting Today – It’s Easy!